 Dec.
 30, 1969 - Capt.
 John Walker of Continental Drive, chief pilot in charge of training for Pan-American Airways, has been flying and training others in the new Boeing 747 passenger airliner, due to go into commercial service in 1970.
 "The aircraft is very responsive, very stable," says Walker of the plane that seats 362 passengers.
 (Boeing had planned for the 747 to become obsolete after 400 of the aircraft were built - the manufacturer believed supersonic aircraft would be in vogue by then.
-As of July 2017, a total of 1,532 of these "jumbo jets" had been built and 20 more were on order.)
+The company was wrong on two counts: supersonics and production.
+When the last 747 was delivered in 2022, a total of 1,573 of them had been built.)